BSVaishnavi237/netflix_analysis/README.md

 \- The number of Netflix titles added varied across the years.
 The highest

-&#x09;number of titles was added in 2019, while other years showed lower
+number of titles was added in 2019, while other years showed lower

-&#x09;levels of content additions.
+levels of content additions.
 This indicates that Netflix's catalog

-&#x09;expansion was not uniform over time.
+expansion was not uniform over time.

 \- Movies represent 69.62% of the Netflix catalog, while TV Shows represent 30.38%.
 This shows that Movies/TV Shows form the larger share of the publicly listed catalog.Among the genres,       	International Movies is the most frequently listed category, followed by 	Dramas and Comedies.
 These genres therefore have a strong presence in Netflix's catalog.

-&#x09;However, genre frequency should not be interpreted as popularity because the dataset does not contain viewer or streaming data.
+However, genre frequency should not be interpreted as popularity because the dataset does not contain viewer or streaming data.

 \- United Staes has the highest number of titles associated with it, followed by India and United kingdom.
 This indicates that Netflix's catalog has a strong geographic contribution from 	these countries.

-&#x09;However, a title can be associated with multiple countries, so these counts represent title-country associations rather than unique productions.
+However, a title can be associated with multiple countries, so these counts represent title-country associations rather than unique productions.

 .